labs-ai/y/README.md

 Additionally two input arguments **-det_threshold** and **-nms_overlap** are supported that affect the detector output
 * **det_threshold** - Controls sensitivity of the detector
-* **-nms_overlap**  - Overlap percentage applied to groups of detections during the merge process with in non-maximal suppression (NMS) post processing step.
+* **nms_overlap**  - Overlap percentage applied to groups of detections during the merge process with in non-maximal suppression (NMS) post processing step.

 If these values are not supplied, then 0.2 & 0.45 are applied by default.